 City of Cincinnati: Register for vaccine distribution updates, opens a new window

 At-home COVID-19 test kits are available at the Library's drive-thru locations: Anderson, Covedale, Downtown Main Library, Groesbeck, Harrison, and Reading.
 Pick up a free test kit Mondays-Saturdays, 10 a.m.-6 p.m.

 Funding thanks to the Ohio Library Council in partnership with the Ohio Department of Health.

 Walk-up nasal swab testing is available through Test and Protect, a partnership beween Hamilton County and The Health Collaborative, among other organizations.
 Save time by pre-registering online.

 This page last updated 4/7/21

 Ohio Department of Health’s call center is staffed 9 a.m.-8 p.m. every day.

 Is there a COVID-19 vaccine?

-In the United States, two COVID-19 vaccines have been approved by the Food and Drug Administration (FDA).
+In the United States, three COVID-19 vaccines have been approved by the Food and Drug Administration (FDA).
 Every study, every phase, and every trial was reviewed by the FDA and a safety board in a transparent, rigorous process.
-These vaccines, made by Pfizer-BioNTech and Moderna, began arriving in Ohio in December 2020.
+These vaccines began arriving in Ohio in December 2020.

 How can I tell which information about vaccines is true?